Lodging a Caveat in NSW — When It May Be Required

 What is often less understood is that lodging a caveat without a proper basis can create complications.

 In some cases, it may delay transactions or lead to disputes if it is not supported by a valid underlying interest.
+A caveat that lacks foundation may be challenged, requiring the caveator to justify their position and potentially exposing them to adverse costs or liability.

 That is why the timing and reasoning behind lodging a caveat is important.